Updated on September 20, 2021

 - Others only with approval of the manager of the unit/program or after hours site administrator.

-In addition to essential visitors listed above, inpatients who have been admitted for more than seven days and who have passes to the hospital grounds may be permitted up to four outdoor visitors (at the same time) for outdoor visits on the hospital grounds.
+In addition to essential visitors listed above, inpatients who have been admitted for more than seven days and who have passes to the hospital grounds may be permitted up to seven outdoor visitors (at the same time) for outdoor visits on the hospital grounds.
 Outdoor visits must take place on CAMH grounds.
+Courtyards, porches and terraces are excluded, as these would require visitors to enter CAMH buildings to access these spaces.

 Visiting hours will be 8 a.m. to 8 p.m. daily.